yoannmoinet/nipplejs/README.md

 ### `joystick.destroy()`

-Gently remove this nipple from the DOM and unbind all related events.
+Gently remove this thumb from the DOM and unbind all related events.

 ### `joystick.identifier`